eyedeekay/eephttpd/USAGE.md

     	URL of a git repository to build populate the static directory with(optional) -c	Use an encrypted leaseset(true or false)
   -d string
-    	the directory of static files to host(default ./www) (default "./www") -f string
+    	the directory of static files to host(default./www) (default "./www") -f string
     	Use an ini file for configuration (default "none") -g	Uze gzip(true or false) (default true)